First Day Off To College + Huge Surprise

 I was so fired up; new school, people, life, hope, and opportunities were opening up for me.
 All I needed to do was get my pal’s company to install a new sound system.
 I had a habit with all cars in my life to do just that: upgrade my music system.

-I took care of this car like the ones owned by my Parents.
+I took care of this car like the ones my Parents Own.
 My job was to wash and detail it daily.
 Being spotless was a must.
 I did precisely that daily, just in case I got a surprise visit from Mom and Dad.

-As my father played 13 instruments, had his own 13 piece Jazz band and a 52 piece Orchestra.
-His Passion he was most noted for was Clarinet talent.
+As my father played 13 instruments, had his 13-piece Jazz band, and a 52-piece Orchestra.
+His Passion, he was most noted for, was his talent on the clarinet.

-I didn’t give much if any time to playing or studying.
-Although I did go to classes and had a Tudor to help with my attention issues.
-And what did I do, talk to her about her life as I was infatuated.
+I didn’t give much, if any, time to playing or studying.
+Although I did go to classes and had a tutor to help with my attention issues.
+And what did I do?
+I talked to her about her life, as I was infatuated.

 I planned to keep my white Monte Carlo looking new for all the years I was in College.
-I really, really LOVED THIS GIFT GIVEN TO ME BY MOM.
+I really, really loved this gift given to me by my mom.
 I felt it made up in a small way for the shitty things I went through at times as a kid.

 The only thing I regret is I should’ve got a personalized license plate with one word…………………………………………………… IDIOT

-I left the dealership all packed up in my brand new car, driving to College.
+I left the dealership, all packed up in my brand-new car, and drove to College.
 What I didn’t know was that within 2500 miles of driving, I would wreck the car in a significant crash, and it would be in the repair shop for 16 months for repairs.

 This would be my second major accident and DUI, but not my last, sadly.